WilliamMathieu/RFCoilTools/README.md

 ## Installation

-Click '''Clone or Download''' -> Download ZIP
+1. Click "Clone or Download" -> "Download ZIP"
-Extract the zip file into a directory of your choice In Command Prompt ""cd"" to the chosen directory
+2. Extract the zip file into a directory of your choice
+3. In Command Prompt cd to the chosen directory
-Run the following command:
+4. Run the following command:
 `py -3 setup.py install`

 ## Running the Application